-The first line of defense consists of the respective LBU Chief Investment Officers or Head of Investments, who are responsible for ensuring the proper implementation of the RI policy in investment processes and ensuring consistent representations are made to clients.
-The second line of defense consists of Risk Management and Compliance, who are responsible for policy compliance and ESG risk monitoring and reporting.
-The third line of the defense is the Prudential Groupwide Internal Audit ("GwIA"), which provides independent assurance for the Board and shareholders.
+The first line consists of the respective LBU Chief Investment Officers or Head of Investments, who are responsible for ensuring the proper implementation of the RI policy in investment processes and ensuring consistent representations are made to clients.
+The second line consists of the Risk and Compliance Teams, who are responsible for ESG risk monitoring as well as checking and challenging ESG policies and their implementation.
+The third line is the Prudential Group-wide Internal Audit ("GwIA"), which provides independent assurance for the Board and shareholders.